If you are ready to start a business and hate the idea of being tied to one location, a mobile business may be the perfect fit for you.

 If you have experience with pet grooming, all you really need to start a mobile pet grooming business is your equipment and at the ability to travel to your customers' homes, bringing the grooming salon right to them.
 This is an especially valuable service for pet owners who are tight on time or those with pets who spook easily.

 You have probably seen food trucks for just about every type of food, but the most successful trucks have a specific food niche they cater to.
-Perhaps it is a type of food (sandwiches, pretzels or breakfast), or perhaps it's the ethnicity of the food (Mexican, Italian or Chinese), or it could even be specialty food (vegetarian, desserts or organic).
+Perhaps it is a type of food (sandwiches, pretzels, or breakfast) or the ethnicity of the food (Mexican, Italian, or Chinese).
+Specialty foods (vegetarian, desserts, or organic) might be attractive options depending on your area.

-A party bus simply transports partygoers from one location to another.
-It could be taking guests at a wedding from the ceremony to the reception, bringing birthday party guests to a special game or concert, trekking high schoolers around after their prom, or even ensuring designated drivers for bachelor and bachelorette parties.
+A party bus transports partygoers from one location to another.
+Types of clients could be wedding guests needing transportation to the reception, or driving birthday party guests to a special game or concert.
+Your bus could be used for bachelor and bachelorette parties.

 If you have experience in a certain subject area and love teaching others, a mobile business as a private tutor may be for you.
-Not only is this a mobile business idea, but this also makes a great part-time business because you can control how much you work and when you are available.
-If you are tutoring children, after-school hours and evenings are most popular, making it a perfect part-time fit.
+This is also a great part-time business because you can control how much you work and when you are available.
+If you are tutoring children, after-school hours and evenings are more popular, making it perfect for additional income.

-A mobile auto detailing business allows you to bring the equipment right to your customers' cars, washing and cleaning their vehicles while they are at work, watching their son's football game, or doing something else that requires their attention.
-This is a huge time-saver for busy people, often making it an easy sell.
+A mobile auto detailing business allows you to bring the equipment right to your customers' cars, washing and cleaning their vehicles while they are at work, watching a football game, or doing something else that requires their attention.
+This is a time-saver for busy people, often making it an easy sell.

-Cleaning businesses are another "always on the road" business that can be lucrative.
-And don't get stuck thinking this means just cleaning houses.
-While residential cleaning is a popular option, you can also clean offices or retail spaces.
-You can even specialize in a certain type of cleaning, such as green cleaning or construction cleanup.
+A cleaning service is another business that is easily mobilized.
+Cleaning services don't only clean houses.
+Residential cleaning is a popular option, but you can also clean offices or retail spaces.
+You can even specialize in a certain type of cleanings, such as green cleaning or construction cleanup.

 You don't need an extensive studio or traditional business location to start a successful photography business; you can take your gear anywhere.
 In fact, a mobile photography business gives you the opportunity to capture photos in unique places.

-Catering is a great mobile business for anyone who is an exceptional cook and likes to prepare food for the special events of others.
-It often only takes a handful of successful events to start word of mouth from taking off and your business exploding.
-Then, you can always consider expanding your mobile catering business further into more extensive catering or even pop-up restaurants, giving you growth opportunities.
+Catering is a great mobile business for anyone who is an exceptional cook and likes to prepare food for people's special events.
+It often takes only a handful of successful events for word of mouth to take off, and your business will boom.
+Then, you can consider expanding your mobile catering business further into more extensive catering or even pop-up restaurants, giving you growth opportunities.